Religion in Taiwan: Islam

 Taipei Grand Mosque in Daan, Taipei.

 Though Islam originated in the Arabian Peninsula, it had spread eastward to China as early as the 7th century CE.
 Muslim merchants married local Chinese women, creating a new Chinese ethnic group called the Hui people.
 Islam first reached Taiwan in the 17th century when Muslim families from the southern China's coastal province of Fujian accompanied Koxinga on his invasion to oust the Dutch from Taiwan.
 Islam did not spread and their descendants became assimilated into the local Taiwanese society adopting the local customs and religions.

 During the Chinese Civil War, some 20,000 Muslims, mostly soldiers and civil servants, fled mainland China with the Kuomintang to Taiwan.
 Since the 1980s, thousands of Muslims from Myanmar and Thailand, who are descendants of nationalist soldiers who fled Yunnan as a result of the communist takeover, have migrated to Taiwan in search of a better life.
 In more recent years, there has been a rise in Indonesian workers to Taiwan.
 According to the census of 2005, there were 58,000 Muslims in Taiwan in that year.

-In 2021 280,000 Muslims were living in Taiwan with most being foreign nationals.
-Taiwan is highly ranked as a Muslim-friendly tourism destination.